iErcann/Kubernetes-Docker-Game-Server/README.md

 # WebSocket Game Server on Kubernetes

 ## Overview

+This is a project to test new architecture appliable to 'https://github.com/iErcann/Notblox'

+Sample game server made to test perfs (Golang), and how scalable it can be to create new instance for each player.
+Right now this is a relay server, which could be highly scalable, let's see!

 A scalable WebSocket-based game server that:
 - Creates isolated game sessions
 - Runs in Docker containers